How can I use userscripts with the Archive?

 How can I change the appearance of the Archive?

-To change the appearance of the Archive of Our Own (AO3), you can apply a Site Skin (for more information on skins, refer to the Skins and Archive Interface FAQ) or search for userstyles that you can use with the Stylish browser plugin:
+To change the appearance of the Archive of Our Own (AO3), you can apply a Site Skin (for more information on skins, refer to the Skins and Archive Interface FAQ).

 Is there a search engine plugin for AO3?